qc-design/plaquette/docs/qec_tutorials/decoding/decoding.rst

 pointless to correct one error if, during the time required to do so, ten new errors appeared.
 Because of this, we need to automate this process.
 Because of this, a few decoding algorithms have been proposed.

+Comment: Because of this repeats here.
+Instead can write something like:

+Because of this, we need to automate this process.
+A few decoding algorithms have been proposed to automate this process.

 The decoding algorithms are, as their name suggests, algorithms that take as input the graph (or weighted graph) of the underlying structure of a code and a syndrome and give